learn-co-students/SQL-bear-organizer-lab-noukod-000/TUTORIAL.md

      Failure/Error: expect(@db.execute('')).to eq([["Tabitha", 6],["Melissa", 13], ["Wendy", 6]])
 ```

-Enter following SQL-Query in your `selects_all_female_bears_return_name_and_age` method to select all of the female bears and returns their name and age
+Enter following SQL query in your `selects_all_female_bears_return_name_and_age` method to select all of the female bears and return their name and age:

 ```ruby
 "SELECT bears.name, bears.age FROM bears WHERE gender='F';"